 “My activism did not spring from my being gay, or, for that matter, from my being black.
 Rather, it is rooted fundamentally in my Quaker upbringing and the values that were instilled in me by my grandparents who reared me.” – Bayard Rustin

-Building on the social activist history of Penington’s founders, original board, and later residents, the Bayard Rustin Residency at Penington Friends House (PFH) is envisioned as an ongoing ladder to empowerment for Black Indigenous and People of Color (BIPOC) working to end Systemic Racism and to create a culture of anti-Racism and intersectional equality in the United States of America.
+Building on the social activist history of Penington’s founders, original board, and later residents, the Bayard Rustin Residency at Penington Friends House (PFH) is envisioned as an ongoing ladder to empowerment for Black, Indigenous, and People of Color (BIPOC) working to end Systemic Racism and to create a culture of anti-Racism and intersectional equality in the United States of America.
 It is also intended to extend and strengthen the wider Quaker witness to equality.

-Beginning in September of 2024, this residency will provide up to one year of room and board to a person who demonstrates a strong project that addresses ending Systemic Racism and who has a necessity to be in New York City for up to one year.
+Beginning in September of 2025, this residency will provide up to one year of room and board to a person who demonstrates a strong project that addresses ending Systemic Racism and who has a necessity to be in New York City for up to one year.
 They will reside at the Penington Friends House located in New York City’s Lower East Side of Manhattan.
 The Bayard Rustin Resident will demonstrate a need to live in Manhattan.
 Areas of focus of their work can include activism in the arts, policy change, human rights, community organizing, and other areas of activism focusing on ending racism and strengthening equality.
 Residents will meet regularly with the Residency Manager and will be expected to share their progress with the New York City community in the form of presentations or workshops.

 The resident does not have to be Quaker but their work should be shaped by and in harmony with our tenants of Simplicity, Peace, Integrity, Community, Equality, and Stewardship.
 The resident will be expected to be a full-time resident of PFH and be participating member of this intentional community.
 This includes eating chef prepared dinners with the other residents and participating in shared light house chores. ( 1 1/2 hour commitment per week on average.)
 The Penington Friends House’s approach to living collaboratively may be new to you.
 We encourage to look at our website and instagram account (@Penington_friends_house) to gain a better understanding of what we are.
 Feel free to call us as well with questions.
 We are LGBTQ embracing community.
 We believe Black Lives Matter.
 We are always working to be a safe space and an anti-racist community.

 Here are a few types of artists and activists activities that we would be interested in considering.
 Please contact us before applying if you are not sure your project would fit our call.
+Questions can be directed to Todd Drake at outreach at penington dot org.

 – An artist working on a body of art that addresses racism and/or intersectional issues.